dgsasha/qualia-gtk-theme/README.md

 A modern version of Python is required.
 Any currently supported version should work.

 You will also need a Meson version greater than 0.59.
+This will be an issue on older Debian or Ubuntu releases.

 #### Arch based distros